 The Seaboard is a USB Class Compliant device.
 It can be connected directly to other USB Class Compliant devices which have a USB host, receive MIDI data, and produce sound in response.

 Once you are connected, check out our guide on setting your synth to be controlled by the Seaboard.

 Use the USB cable supplied with your Seaboard to connect the Seaboard RISE's USB type B port or Block's USB-C port to another device's type A port.
 You should not attempt to connect the Seaboard to other hardware using the RISE's type A port; it does not transmit data and the Seaboard will not behave as a host device.

 The Seaboard behaves as a USB "client" – it connects using a type B (RISE) or C (Block) port.

 A USB client needs to connect to a USB "host" like a computer – which has a type A port.

 Host devices are in charge of all data transmission in a connection, and two client devices are not able to communicate without a host.
-Although the Seaboard has a type A port, it is not a host so you cannot use it to connect to other USB devices which only have a type B port.
+Although the RISEhas a type A port, it is not a host so you cannot use it to connect to other USB devices which only have a type B port.

 To connect via 5-pin MIDI DIN

 For more on USB MIDI hosts and connecting via 5-pin MIDI DIN, see Connecting the Seaboard and Lightpad via 5-pin MIDI DIN.